A Beginner’s Guide To Drip Irrigation

 Obviously, this is a very basic installation, but the same principles apply to larger jobs.
 Specifically, though, it’s a matter of careful planning and attention to detail.

-A. Tube or emitter blow-off is caused by too much pressure in the system.
+Tube or emitter blow-off is caused by too much pressure in the system.
 The easiest remedy is to add a pressure regulator to the line that is causing the problems.

-A. First, check the connections and ensure that they are tight.
+First, check the connections and ensure they are tight.
 If you’re dealing with a small leak in the pipe, you can use a dresser coupling to fix the leak.
 For larger leaks, you may need to cut out the damaged section of the line, insert an additional length of the drip line, and use fittings to seal the connections.